jonathancraddock/mootparadox_grav/pages/02.blog/dovedale-round/item.md

 The summit of Hart Crag, Wednesday 15th December 2010.
 What can I say except - take a look at the view below and tell me there's something you'd rather be doing on a day like this.
 Apologies that I seem to be blocking part of the view!
 Over my right shoulder, you're looking towards St Sunday Crag.

-After a month off, I finally got back to the Lakes for this 13km circuit around the Dovedale Valley.
-Fantastic day, a little snow on the summits, about 6 degrees in the valley and just below freezing on the summits.
-(Had a few opportunities to try out my Pogu Spikes on frozen snow and water ice.)
+After a month off, I finally got back to the Lakes for this 13km circuit around the Dovedale Valley, and my Wainwright count now stands at 47.
+It was a fantastic day, a little snow on the summits, about 6 degrees in the valley and just below freezing on the summits.
+Was pleased to find there were several opportunities to try out my Pogu Spikes on frozen snow and water ice.

 ### Route Summary